Resources to support screening professionals in their initial training and continuing professional development (CPD).

 The course is available as a postgraduate award or part of the masters in Public Health programme.

-PHE Screening is pleased to be able to offer limited funding to support 4 students to undertake the above module in screening.
+PHE Screening is pleased to be able to offer limited funding to support a small number of students to undertake the above module in screening.

 Warwick health screening one-day workshop

 Warwick University also run a one-day health screening workshop where delegates explore:

 - how we decide to introduce a new screening programme